falcosecurity/falco/proposals/20230511-roadmap-management.md

 - Define processes for release cycles and development iterations
 - Provide guidelines for planning and prioritizing efforts
-- Introducing regular meetings for core maintainers
+- Introduce regular meetings for core maintainers
 - Using *GitHub Project* as the primary tool for managing *The Falco Project* roadmap